WanderHaus Guidebook

 Guests must check-out with the resident-on-call before departure.
 If the resident-on-call is unavailable, check-out with another resident.

-• Sweep the Guest Bedroom (broom & dustpan can be found in the coat closet).
+4. Sweep the Guest Bedroom.
+The broom & dustpan can be found in the coat closet.

-• Collect any personal food from the cabinets, fridge, or freezer.
+6. Collect your food from the kitchen cabinets, fridge, or freezer.